-Out of the 1,200 households that form the experimental sample, a total of 1,198 were interviewed in July/August 2015, including 406 treatment and 792 control household units.
+Out of the 1,200 households that form the experimental sample, a total of 1,198 were interviewed in July/August 2015, including 405 treatment and 792 control households, respectively.
 Table 1 provides summary statistics of characteristics associated with the household, head of households, and children, along with the p-values of the t-test for the equality of means between the experimental treated and control groups.
-We present these statistics for the overall experimental sample and the sub-sample of households that have at least one child in the 6-14 age category, as the latter is the relevant sample used in the computation of treatment effects.
+We present these statistics for the overall experimental sample and the sub-sample of households that have at least one child in the 6-14 age category, as the latter is the sample used in the estimation of the main effects.